ruggeri/ninety_nine_cats/notes/xx-django-rest-framework/03-generic-views.md

 * `DestroyModelMixin`
   * Defines `destroy`.
 Gets the model object and calls `delete`.
 Returns an empty response 204 NO CONTENT.
+* Hooks:
+  * Each mixin defines hooks like `perform_create`, `perform_update`,
+    `perform_destroy` et cetera.
+You can override these if you want to add post-create hooks like sending an email for instance.

 ## Sources